maotar/Binance-Advanced-Trading-Options/README.md

 Download the file structure to a local folder.

-(Optional) To receive Telegram notification when a stop is triggered enter your Telegram API key and conversation ID in Resources\Python\trader.py
+(Optional) To receive Telegram notifications when a stop is triggered enter your Telegram API key and conversation ID in Resources\Python\trader.py (https://www.forsomedefinition.com/automation/creating-telegram-bot-notifications/)

 Start the application by running start.ahk